brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-11.md

 "Abbott, Hannah!"
 A rather plump girl with blond pigtails climbed onto the provided stool and McGonagall placed the singing hat on her head.
-It was barely there for two seconds before it shouted out "*Hufflepuff!"*
+It was barely there for two seconds before it shouted out "*Hufflepuff!*"

 The girl quickly skipped off to join a table of cheering students.
 It followed that routine for all the gathered students.
 Some went to